Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

 # Azure VMware Solution Well-Architected Framework: Operational Procedures

-This section aims to establish the operational framework for the Azure VMware Solution, along with the applications within the Software Defined Datacenter (SDDC).
+This section aims to establish the Azure VMware Solution's operational framework and the applications within the Software Defined Datacenter (SDDC).
 Standard operating procedures (SOPs) are documented processes for managing a workload, and each AVS workload should have SOPs to govern operations.
 A continuous cycle of assessment and health checks for your AVS workload utilizing the SOPs helps prevent drift from best practices and stay aligned with business objectives.

 ## Management & Monitoring & Analytics
 ### Application Performance Monitoring and Alerting